akamit21/masai-sprint-2/readme.md

 # Developer

-Anyoone can contribute to this code to make it more better and having better experince.
+Anyone can contribute to this code to make it more better and having better experince.

 ### Amit Kumar